 A series of workshops to educate and raise interest in aquaculture is planned for 2017.
 Read more...

 BaySave plans to expand operations in crabbing ths season and plans to submit an application for oyster-growing.
-The state of New Jersey renewed Tony Novak's aquatic farming license for a five year period of 2017-2011.
-These licenses are issued to individuals, not corporations.
+The state of New Jersey renewed Tony Novak's aquatic farming license for a five year period of 2017-2022.
+We continue to look for a way to obtain a commercial crab harvesting license.

 A new recreational family fishing facility is now open at Money Island NJ.
 The first Family Fishing Dock consists of a 70 foot stationary pier, a 20 foot ramp, two sections of floating dock totaling 400 square feet with rod holders, bench and shade cover on one section was launched in 2015.
 The second location was opened in 2016.
 These are the only floating dock facility in this region that are open to the public.
 The site is also the scene of an ongoing living shoreline restoration project that is intended to boost the number and variety of fish for the long term.
 The facility is free for kids, $5 for adults.
 The fee covers the cost of the area’s only running water restroom, trash and recycling handling and other site maintenance provided by the local marina manager.hatchery dock added 2016